 - Casual old clothing to stand up to the Lair’s dusty environment.
 Be prepared for warm days and cool nights with shorts, bathing suits, long pants, sweaters, jackets, and hats for warmth and/or sun

 - Towels and toiletries

 - Refillable water bottles for each family member

 - Recreational items: Musical instruments, reading materials, board games, playing cards, white t-shirts for tie-dye or t-shirt painting, camera, and walkie-talkies (to keep track of kids in camp)

-- Athletic equipment: Hiking boots, day packs, tennis racquets, softball mitts, golf clubs, mountain bike & helmet, fishing pole, bait & tackle, swim goggles
+- Athletic equipment: Hiking boots, day packs, pickleball and tennis racquets, softball mitts, golf clubs, mountain bike & helmet, fishing pole, bait & tackle, swim goggles

 - Your best ’70s outfits (or any silly/dress-up clothes) for Disco Bingo